Engin1980/7tetl-gitbook/gitbook/debugging/5-breakpoints.md

 If we start the application classically – F6 – without debug mode, the application will run to the end, it will terminate and the sum statement obtained by line 13 – i.e. the value 12 – will appear on the console.

 However, if we start the application in debug mode - Ctrl+F5, the application will start in _DebugRun_ mode and then gets interrupted in _Stepping_ mode (see next chapter) on line 12 after reaching the breakpoint.
-This will be signaled by a green colored line:
+This will be signaled by a blue colored line:

-TODO 5-example-run.jpg
 ![Example 1 - executed code, breakpoint hit](Imgs/5-example-run.jpg)

 The blue-colored line says that the application is in a suspended state, in stepping debugging mode.
 The highlighted line indicates a command that is yet to be executed.

 In the stepping mode, you can dynamically add or remove additional breakpoints to the application: just place (or remove) them again.

-To resume the application run from suspended mode, use F9 key or the green arrow in the _Debug_ toolbar
+To resume the application run from suspended mode, use F9 key or the green arrow in the _Debug_ toolbar:

 ![Example 1 - 'resume' button location](Imgs/5-example-how-resume.jpg)